RTEMS/rtems-docs/develenv/utilities.rst

 **DESCRIPTION**

-unhex accepts Intel Hexadecimal, Motorola Srecord, or TI ’B’ records and converts them to their binary equivalent.
+unhex accepts Intel Hexadecimal, Motorola Srecord, or TI 'B' records and converts them to their binary equivalent.
 The output may sent to standout or may be placed in a specified file with the -o option.
 The designated output file may not be an input file.
 Multiple input files may be specified with their